fraenki/opnsense-ipsec-converter/README.md

 $ diff -Naur config.old.xml config.new.xml
 ```

-If the configuration looks good, try to import the swanctl configuration section into OPNsense.
+If the configuration looks good, try to replace the existing OPNsense configuration with the new one.

 ## Contributing